iyifr/iyi/src/content/blog/How to travel through time.md

 Both of my sisters are currently busy with exams, usually my younger sister hangs out with my brother while he does the dishes, but since she's absent, we hung out as I was doing the dishes.

-I enjoy doing the dishes to be honest, I feel like the kitchen in our house sparks my most creative and fringe thoughts.
+I enjoy doing the dishes, I feel like it sparks my most creative and fringe thoughts.
 As any older brother does, I start to talk to Dolu (my brother) about time travel.
 I hadn't thought about time travel for a while until yesterday.
 When you watch a lot of sci-stuff as a kid, some ideas persist and others fade.

-Time travel stuck with me because I felt if it was cracked there'd be some way to explain in it an academic style white paper or even textbooks and physics formulas that expressed moving through time.
-That fascinated me alot.

-I don't remember the entire conversation, only the important bits....
-I said to Dolu, that the universe is just one big container of data, that holds the state.
+I said to Dolu,

+> The universe is just one big container of data, that holds the state.

 Data about everything.
 And when i say everything i mean EVERYTHING.

 ( I'll use the word "state" alot in this article.
 State is the latest description of the details of something)

-I also said that what we experience as the flow of time is basically just a mechanism to accommodate for continuous changes to this data.
+I also said that what we experience as the flow of time is gazillions of particles moving through space, with each particle assuming a new state (or description of it's properties in relation to other particles).

-At this point i pick up a plastic bowl and beat it into a shape and say that what i just did changed the way you would describe the plastic bowl.
+At this point i pick up a plastic bowl and beat it into a shape and say that what i just did changed the description of the plastic bowl.
 Some of it's characteristics changed.
 It's position changed.
 All sorts of stuff about it changed.

 At this point, my brother is very confused.